Bragin, Martha | LCSW | PhD (Fellowship Leave)

 Areas of Expertise:

-Psychosocial interventions that support resilience in communities affected by conflict, disaster and adversity
+Psychosocial interventions that support well-being in communities affected by conflict, disaster and adversity

-Building locality based social work capacity in countries in crisis
+Social work capacity exchange with countries in crisis

 Participatory research methods